About Murray County

 Criminal Records

 The criminal records ecosystem in Murray County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Murray County Sheriff's Office maintains these records, while the Oklahoma State Bureau of Investigation provides statewide criminal background checks.
 Residents can request background checks through the OSBI, which includes a search of the state's criminal history repository.
-The sex offender registry is also accessible online, providing information about registered offenders residing in the county.
+The sex offender registry is also accessible online, providing information about registered offenders residing in Murray County.

 Arrest Records

-Arrest records in Murray County are maintained by the Murray County Sheriff's Office.
+Arrest records in Murray County are maintained by Murray County Sheriff's Office.
 These records include details such as the date of arrest, charges, and booking information.
 Residents and attorneys can request arrest records by contacting the sheriff's office directly.
 Under the Oklahoma Open Records Act, these records are generally accessible to the public unless they are part of an ongoing investigation or otherwise exempt from disclosure.
 Arrest records provide crucial information for legal proceedings and background checks.

 Jail & Inmate Records